cknd/stackprinter/README.md

     message = stackprinter.format()
     logging.log(message)
 ```
-Alternatively, there's `stackprinter.set_excepthook` which replaces the default python crash message (so it works automatically without manual try/except... unless you're in IPython).
+There's also `stackprinter.set_excepthook` which replaces the default python crash message (so it works automatically without manual try/except... unless you're in IPython).

-You can also pass things like exception objects explicitely (see docs).
+You can also pass exception objects explicitly.

-## See the current call stack of another thread
+## Printing the call stack of another thread
 Pass a thread object to `show` or `format`.

 ```python